dokipen/express-endpoint/README.md

   * doc_on_error - If specified, we will display the endpoint documentation and en error message on a validation error.
   * doc_view     - The name of the doc template.
+  * doc_path     - A path to the documenation for this endpoint.

 ## Catalog